Intensive (Residential) School Equity Grant

-- enrolled in a CSU course as a Commonwealth supported student (full fee-paying students are not eligible);
+- enrolled in a Charles Sturt University course as a Commonwealth supported student in a Commonwealth supported place.
+Full fee-paying students are not eligible

-- in receipt of an eligible means-tested Centrelink benefit (refer to the guidelines) or
+- in receipt of an eligible means-tested Centrelink Benefit (refer guidelines) or

-- The Charles Sturt University Residential School Equity Grant (RSEG) will provide financial assistance to students who are attending compulsory residential school as part of their undergraduate degree.
+- The Charles Sturt University Intensive (Residential) School Equity Grant (RSEG) will provide financial assistance to students who are attending compulsory intensive (residential) school as part of their degree.

-- The grant is valued at an amount determined by costs incurred by the student to attend the compulsory residential school (maximum of $1,000).
+- The grant is valued at an amount determined by costs incurred by the student to attend the compulsory intensive school (maximum of $1,000).
 The grant will assist with costs for:

 - The grant is payable in cash (EFT) to the personal bank account that you have registered with Charles Sturt University.
 Payment will be processed within 7 days of offer acceptance.

 - You can register bank details with Charles Sturt University on the Student Administration website by going to Personal Details to enter or change bank details.

 - The Scholarships Office will be responsible for the assessment, allocation and administration of this grant.

 - The University receives a high volume of applications for grants; meeting the eligibility criteria may not guarantee applicants a grant offer.

 - To be eligible for this grant, applicants must have met all of the eligibility criteria by the closing date.
 Applications received after the closing date will not be considered.
 Grants cannot be deferred.